 John Park has over 30 years of experience in the woodworking industry and is currently the Vice President of Engineering for SCM Group North America.
 In his role, he specializes in automated factory layout utilizing both robotic and hard automation connected to high technology woodworking machines.
 John received a BS in Wood Science & Technology from NC State University and an MBA from Georgia Tech University.
 He is the Chairman Emeritus of the Woodworking Machinery Industry Association (WMIA) and is active in many other industry associations.

 Mick Peters’ career began in operations management of woodworking products followed by twelve years as president of InterPort Corporation, a consulting company and contract supplier to well-known furniture brands.
 Mick was also the developer of Trakker manufacturing planning and control software and a founder of Roger Shaw & Associates (RSA).
 Mick’s book Love Thy Data (Archway, 2014) aims at helping business managers understand and implement Enterprise Resource Planning (ERP), and his blogs are published in the management section of WoodworkingNetwork.com.
-Mick is currently with Cre8tive Technology & Design, specializing in ERP and manufacturing systems integration for the woodworking industry.
+Mick is currently with Applied Automation Technologies LLC, specializing in ERP and manufacturing systems integration for the woodworking industry.

 Charlie Phillips is currently an Assistant Professor/Program Coordinator in the Wood Technology Program at Pittsburg State University in Pittsburg, Kansas, where he earned both his Bachelors and Master’s degree.
 Prior to teaching, Charlie’s background is in the production of higher-end residential and commercial cabinetry.
 He has experience in all aspects of cabinet production as well as executing field installation.

 Jason Phillips is a furniture executive by day, furniture designer by night.
 He is Vice President for The Phillips Collection, a well-known wholesaler of high-end home furnishings based out of North Carolina.
 In 2007 he founded Jason Phillips Design, a brand that serves as a conduit for his out of the box furniture design concepts.
 Over the years Jason has received many industry accolades, including the ASFD Pinnacle Awards and a three-time recipient of the coveted ARTS Award for “Top Product Designer”.
-Jason sits on numerous industry boards and currently serves as President of the American Society of Furniture Designers (ASFD).
+Jason sits on numerous industry boards and currently serves as the American Society of Furniture Designers (ASFD) Chairman of the Board.

 John Podojil owns and operates Podojil & Associates, Inc. and has 44 years of experience in the industrial safety, health and environmental field.
 He has sat on the American National Standards Institute (ANSI) B11.19 machine safeguarding standards committee and is considered an expert in the machine guarding field.
 He holds numerous safety-related professional certifications and is a requested expert witness for safety and health matters for legal organizations.
 He currently writes articles for national and international magazines, is a requested lecturer, and has been featured on several television specials.
 He has been honored as a catalyst for his determined quest to make the industrial work place and Industrial Technology Education (TECH-ED) classrooms a safer environment for working and learning.